Category Archives: Middle Distance Training

 Middle Distance Speed Training Ideas

-Improving maximum strength can steadily make a big difference to an athletes maximum speed , ease of race speed and the ability finish strongly.
+Improving maximum strength can steadily improve an athlete’s maximum speed, ease of race speed, and ability to finish strongly.

 Low Hurdle Plyos

-Also this should be done in very low volumes only eg. 10 sets of 3 contacts with double legged bouncing.
-(High volume plyometrics is from the old eastern bloc drug cheating regimes)
+Also, this should be done in very low volumes, e.g. 10 sets of 3 contacts with double-legged bouncing.
+(High-volume plyometrics is from the old Eastern Bloc drug cheating regimes)

 Background Training